sayedh/go-MySQL-Bookstore/README.md

-Golang HRMS APIs with MongoDB.
-Create, read, update and delete HR employee with Postman.
+Golang Bookstore database with MySQL.
+Create, read, update and delete book data with Postman.

 ## Technologies Used
 * Golang